This qualification has three stages, each comprising 120 credits.

 - In Stage 1, you’ll study two modules that will introduce you to some of the key topics in sport and fitness.

 - In Stage 2, you’ll study two modules that explore sport and exercise science and psychology.

-- In Stage 3, you’ll study two modules that investigate psychological aspects of sport and fitness and a range of contemporary issues in sport.
+- In Stage 3, you’ll study two modules that investigate psychological aspects of sport and fitness and a range of contemporary issues in sport and exercise.

 In Stage 1, you’ll explore the organisation, practice and delivery of sport and fitness activity.
 You’ll investigate who takes part in sport and fitness, how facilities cater for their needs, how to improve fitness, and how nutrition informs coaching and exercise instruction.
 You’ll also consider important skills for those working in sport and fitness such as effective communication; motivating participants and colleagues; and what makes a good leader.

 Stage 2 focuses on the scientific aspects of sport and exercise.
 You’ll develop your analytical and communication skills while focusing on various aspects of sport and exercise science, including psychology, and their application to sports coaching and exercise instruction.